Master the design of GPU serving infrastructure for LLMs with autoscaling, continuous batching, and cost optimization.

 Fix: Use both when the workload benefits from both.
 Treat PagedAttention as baseline memory management and prefix caching as a workload-specific optimization that needs stable shared prefixes and warm caches.

 Symptom: You scale from 2 to 10 GPUs during a traffic spike, but the new nodes serve requests slower than the old ones.
-TTFT actually increases right after scaling.
+TTFT increases right after scaling.

 Cause: The original nodes have been running for hours and have accumulated prefix cache hits (for example, a shared system prompt that every request includes).
 The brand-new nodes start with empty caches.
 They must recompute the full prefill from scratch, so their first tokens take much longer.